 I moved my account to CoreFirst from a large national bank and will never leave.
 It really is all about the people and this place has the best bankers in Colorado working for them.
 Not to mention the fact that they don't have any fees on the checking accounts.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 CoreFirst Bank & Trust had $77.32 million in non-current loans and owned real-estate with $78.59 million in equity and loan loss allowances on hand to cover it.
 This gives CoreFirst Bank & Trust a Texas Ratio of 98.39% which is below average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for CoreFirst Bank & Trust held steady from 89.05% as of December 31, 2012 to 98.39% as of December 31, 2013, resulting in a negative change of 10.49%.
-This indicates that the balance sheet and financial strength for CoreFirst Bank & Trust has held steady in recent periods.
+The Texas Ratio for CoreFirst Bank & Trust experienced no significant changes from 89.05% as of December 31, 2012 to 98.39% as of December 31, 2013, resulting in a negative change of 10.49%.
+This indicates that the balance sheet and financial strength for CoreFirst Bank & Trust has had no significant changes in recent periods.

 In the past year, CoreFirst Bank & Trust has decreased its total deposits by -$81.02 million, resulting in -10.96% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth CoreFirst Bank & Trust has shown is poor.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 CoreFirst Bank & Trust has $942.58 million in assets with $78.59 million in equity, resulting in a capitalization level of 8.34%, which is average.